Erica Di Ruggiero BSc., MHSc., PhD, RD

 Current Research Projects

-Having joined DLSPH full-time in December 2016, I am developing program of research that examines how evidence affects global policy agendas related to employment and health equity in the context of the Sustainable Development Goals.
-My work addresses questions about the roles of public/private partnerships and global institutions in the promotion of health, health equity and the prevention of non-communicable disease and related risk factors (e.g. nutrition).
-I also study population health interventions, using novel conceptual and methodological tools to conduct international comparative policy research on global social and health inequities.
+My program of research examines how evidence affects global policy agendas related to employment, other determinants and health equity in the context of the Sustainable Development Goals.
+My work addresses governance-related questions about the roles of public/private partnerships and global institutions in the promotion of health, health equity and the prevention of non-communicable disease and related risk factors (e.g. nutrition).
+I also study population health interventions (policies, programs), using novel conceptual and methodological tools to conduct international comparative policy research on global social and health inequities.